juliawgraham/tswd-portfolio/final-project-part-one.md

 ### Project Structure
 - Testing software is often overlooked
-- Furthermore, when code is tested, it is not of high quality or even ignored
+- Furthermore, when code is tested, it is often not of high quality or even ignored
 - However, many software projects fail, with one major reason being lack of quality testing
 - Testing also provides many other benefits to the developers and the project as a whole
 - Call to action: advice and best practices for incorporating testing into the software development lifecycle.